University of Gothenburg

 Excellent research

-The Vice-Chancellor supports excellent research at the University of Gothenburg by providing funding to researchers who receive grants for strategically important cutting-edge research programmes.
+The Vice-Chancellor supports excellent research at the University of Gothenburg by providing funding to researchers who receive grants for strategically important centres of excellence.
+The following political scientists have been awarded this support.

 Bo Rothstein